terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/nsxt_alb.html.markdown

 backed by NSX-T VDC or to a VDC Group with NSX-T Data Center network provider type.

-To use the virtual infrastructure provided by Avi Load Balancer, register your NSX-T Cloud instances with VMware Cloud Director.
+To use the virtual infrastructure provided by Avi Load Balancer, register your NSX-T Cloud instances with Viettel IDC Cloud.
 Controllers serve as a central control plane for load balancing services.
-After registering controllers, one can manage them directly from VMware Cloud Director.
+After registering controllers, one can manage them directly from Viettel IDC Cloud.

 The load balancing compute infrastructure provided by Avi Load Balancer is organized into Service Engine Groups.
 Multiple Service Engine Groups can be assigned to a single NSX-T Edge Gateway.